uds-lsv/surprisal-toolkit/Web_Surprisal_Toolkit_Documentation.md

-# Web-Surprisal-Toolkit Documentation
+# Surprisal-Toolkit Documentation

 ## Overview

-The **Web-Surprisal-Toolkit** is a web application designed to compute the surprisal of sentences using language models.
+The **Surprisal Toolkit** is a web application designed to compute the surprisal of sentences using language models.
 It provides both file and string input methods for evaluation.

 ## Backend Structure (`backend/`)